cdapio/cdap/cdap-docs/_common/_source/index.rst

 .. rubric:: Introduction to the Cask Data Application Platform

-The Cask |(TM)| Data Application Platform (CDAP) is an open source application development platform for the Hadoop ecosystem that provides developers with data and application virtualization to accelerate application development, address a broader range of real-time and batch use cases, and deploy applications into production while satisfying enterprise requirements.
+The Cask |(TM)| Data Application Platform (CDAP) is an integrated, open source application development platform for the Hadoop ecosystem that provides developers with data and application abstractions to accelerate application development, address a broader range of real-time and batch use cases, and deploy applications into production while satisfying enterprise requirements.

 CDAP is a layer of software running on top of Apache |(TM)| Hadoop |(R)| platforms such as the Cloudera Enterprise Data Hub or the Hortonworks Data Platform.
-CDAP provides three essential components:
+CDAP provides essential capabilities:

-- Virtualization of data in the Hadoop environment through logical representations of underlying data;
+- Abstraction of data in the Hadoop environment through logical representations of underlying data;
-- Virtualization of applications through application containers; and
+- Portability of applications through decoupling of underlying infrastructures;
-- Services and tools that enable faster application creation in development and higher degrees of operational control in production.
+- Services and tools that enable faster application creation in development; and
+- Higher degrees of operational control in production through enterprise best-practices.

 CDAP exposes developer APIs (Application Programming Interfaces) for creating applications and accessing core CDAP services.
 CDAP defines and implements a diverse collection of services that land